10.9 C

 The story behind Carnegie Porter

 The journey began in 1803 when Scottish trader David Carnegie founded D. Carnegie & Co. in Gothenburg, initially exporting iron and timber.
 By 1836, his nephew David Carnegie Jr. acquired a bankrupt brewery, merging it into the family business.
-The porter’s success soared under Oscar Ekman’s leadership, becoming a staple in Sweden and even exported to New York and Cuba.
+The porter’s success soared under Oscar Ekman’s leadership, becoming a staple in Sweden and even exported to New York.
 Today, it’s brewed with bottom-fermenting yeast, balancing bitterness with sweetness for a smooth, creamy finish.

 Sweden’s brewing roots: From Iron Age to modern craft